Elona (video game): Online content

-Elona allows players to create custom maps and content and upload them to the server.
-These maps can be accessed via randomly spawning moongates in town.
-Caution should be taken when entering moon gates, there may be no way back except via dying, and many moongates contain a wide variety of bizarre ways to kill the player, ranging from cats that kill in a single hit to kamikaze monsters that set off a massive chain reaction explosion when killed.
+Elona allows players to create custom maps and content and then upload them to the server.
+These maps can be accessed via randomly spawning moon gates in town.
+It is recommended that players take caution when entering moon gates, as there may be no way back except death.
+Many moon gates contain a wide variety of bizarre ways to kill the player, ranging from cats that kill in a single hit to kamikaze monsters that set off a massive chain reaction of explosions when killed.

-With the online setting chosen, players can also see other players' death messages (but not encounter them in-game) and the manner in which they die, such as starving to death in a dungeon or being killed by a rock thrown by an old man.
+With the online setting enabled, players get notified server-wide of other participants' death messages and the manner in which they die, such as starving to death in a dungeon or being killed by a rock thrown by an old man.

 Development

 The development of Elona began in 2006.
 Its premise was inspired by roguelikes such as Ancient Domains of Mystery (ADOM) and Angband.
 Noa had two other role-playing games in development at the time, Shade and Etherwind.
 It was programmed in the Hot Soup Processor (HSP) procedural language.
 Elona Shooter, a promotional Adobe Flash shooter game, was released in October 2009 on Kongregate.

-There are many fan-made versions of Elona available, which continued support for the game after Noa ceased official development, such as Elonaplus (stylized as Elona+) by Ano Inu and Omake_Overhaul_modify.
+There are many fan-made versions of Elona available, which continued support for the game after Noa ceased official development, such as ElonaPlus (stylized as Elona+) by Ano Inu and Omake_Overhaul_modify.

 A mobile version of the game with optimized graphics was released on April 20, 2021.
-This version drew criticism from fans of the original game due to the exclusion or modification of Elonaplus content as well as the inclusion of microtransactions.
+This version drew criticism from fans of the original game due to the exclusion or modification of ElonaPlus content as well as the inclusion of microtransactions.

-Reception

-A reviewer who posted on the Insert Credit blog commented that Elona is "very well-made" and compared its character development system to that of ADOM.